stomita/salesforce-backwindow-web/README.md

 Backwindow is a Salesforce login service that allows multiple users to sign in to multiple orgs without sharing any credentials or passwords, using JWT grant.

-Backwindow is secure because it does not persistently expose credential information, unlike sharing URL with the Salesforce CLI `force:org:open` command (a.k.a frontdoor.jsp URL).
+Backwindow is secure because it does not persistently expose credential information, unlike sharing URL with the Salesforce CLI `force:org:open` command (a.k.a frontdoor.jsp URL), which contains session id credential in the URL string.
 Only registered users can get login access to the orgs which accept JWT bearer auth.

 # Setup